cncf/wg-serverless/whitepapers/serverless-overview/README.md

 ### HTTP REST APIs and web applications

 Traditional request/response workloads are still quite a good fit for serverless whether the workload is a static web site or one that uses a programming language like JavaScript or Python to generate a response on demand.
-Even though they may incur a startup cost for the first user, there is precedent for that type of delay in other compute models, such as the initial compilation of a JavaServer Page into a servlet, or starting up a new JVM to handle additional load.
+Even though they may incur a start-up cost for the first user, there is precedent for that type of delay in other compute models, such as the initial compilation of a JavaServer Page into a servlet, or starting up a new JVM to handle additional load.
 The benefit is that individual REST calls (each of the 4 GET, POST, UPDATE, and DELETE endpoints in a microservice, for example) can scale independently and be billed separately, even if they share a common data backend.

 Examples include: